shin10567/Morinus-Source-Codes/README.md

 - Primary Directions bug fixes.
 #### 8.5.3
 - Rename: “Find Time” → “Find Time and Place” (the feature DOES search locations.
 I mistakenly renamed it earlier.).
+#### 8.5.4
+- Updated Swiss Ephemeris data to DE431 (2023).
+- Primary Directions: Fixed an issue where switching the Node setting could shift other bodies’ direction dates.